Probing the Quantum Nature of Gravity through Classical Diffusion: Experimental signatures of classical gravity

 At this point, we note that condition (\ref{simplified_cond}) is in principle conservative.
 If thermal noise is the only relevant source of noise in addition to the gravitational one, it can be accurately characterized, for example, by a set of measurements as a function of temperature \cite{vinante2020}, and subtracted.
 One can therefore estimate the gravitational noise as a fraction of thermal noise, which depends on the experiment accuracy and on the total measurement time.

 To this end, let us define a concrete measurement protocol.
-The very low phonon heating rate suggests a strategy based on measuring the reheating rate of the measured oscillator after cooling close to the ground state, which requires a nearly quantum-limited displacement detection.
+The very low phonon heating rate suggests a strategy based on measuring the reheating rate of the oscillator after preparation in a very low energy initial state by feedback cooling.
+In the best scenario, a quantum-limited detector allows one to cool the oscillator to the ground state.
 We discuss later the experimental feasibility.
-Importantly, reheating can be performed in the absence of measurement, so we can neglect the back-action noise from the measurement apparatus.
+Importantly, reheating can be performed in the absence of any measurement, so we can neglect the back-action noise from the measurement apparatus.
 We assume that the reheating is performed in a time much shorter than the resonator relaxation time $\eta^{-1}$ and that the procedure is repeated and averaged many times.
-Under these conditions, it can be shown~\cite{vinantepontin2019} that the relative uncertainty in the determination of $\Gamma$ is $N/\sqrt{\Gamma t}$ where $t$ is the total integration time and $N$ is the noise of the measurement apparatus expressed in units of $\hbar$. $N=1$ corresponds to a quantum-limited apparatus, which allows feedback cooling to the ground state.
+Under these conditions, it can be shown~\cite{vinantepontin2019} that the uncertainty in the determination of $\Gamma$ is $\sqrt{N \Gamma/ t}$ where $t$ is the total integration time and $N$ is the noise of the measurement apparatus expressed in units of $\hbar$. $N=1$ corresponds to a quantum-limited apparatus.

-The problem is now to distinguish the non thermal contribution to $\Gamma$ coming from gravity which, according to Eq. (\ref{simplified_cond}), is given at the very least by:
+The problem is now to distinguish the non-thermal contribution to $\Gamma$ coming from gravity which, according to Eq. (\ref{simplified_cond}), is given at the very least by:

 from a thermal heating rate background: